DylanRJ/DylanRJ/README.md

 **Systems Analyst** (January 2020 - June 2021)

-- Redesigning data architecture for finance systems and better operational use.
+- Redesigned core platform data architecture, for finance systems and improved operational use.
-- Cleansing, manipulating and creating automated processes and schedules for data.
-For better operational use and GDPR compliance.
+- Cleansed, manipulated and created platform automated processes and flows for data; improving organisational use and GDPR compliance.
-- Optimising the UX/UI for external facing processes.
-Forms for grant holders/grant applicants, grant holder community portal & grants enquiry process.
+- Designing UX/UI for front-end systems - data collection forms for grant holders/grant applicants, grant holder community portal & grants enquiry process.
-- Working with directors and programme heads to build BI reports and dashboards alongside training.
+- Worked with directors and programme heads to build BI reports and dashboards alongside training.

 ### London and Partners

 **CRM Consultant** (December 2019)

-- Finalising SAML Single Sign-On from Salesforce Community to Business Insights on Market Logic Software (MLS).
+- Finalised SAML Single Sign-On from Salesforce Community to Business Insights on Market Logic Software (MLS).
 - Concluding and improving community functionality for the partnerships team.
 UX/UI enhancements based on tester feedback.
-- Assisting scoping and requirements gathering for Eventbrite integration.
+- Assisted scoping and requirements gathering for Eventbrite integration.

 ### Ceterna

 **Consultant** (August 2019 - November 2019)

-- Conducting client business-process workshops.
+- Conducted client business-process workshops.
-- Requirements gathering and documentation (either through initial scoping calls, webchat or workshops).
+- Created project documentation using information gathered from scoping calls and workshops.
-- Salesforce platform configuration: creating reports and dashboards, utilising automation tools process builder and flows.
+- Core salesforce platform configuration: creating reports and dashboards, utilising automation tools process builder and flows.
-- Working with internal Junior Consultants to mentor, train and support when required.
+- Worked with internal Junior Consultants to mentor, train and support when required.

 ### Alicorn Digital

 **Junior Consultant** (October 2018 - July 2019)

-- Providing assistance with creation and demonstration of proof of concept solutions with a Solution Engineer.
+- Assisted with the creation and demonstration of proof of concept solutions alongside a Solution Engineer.
-- Conducting client business-process workshops.
+- Conducted client business-process workshops.
+- Created project documentation using information gathered from scoping calls and workshops.
-- Platform configuration: creating reports and dashboards, utilising platform automation tools.
+- Core salesforce platform configuration: creating reports and dashboards, utilising automation tools process builder and flows.

 #### Certifications